- Home

 Less equity

 A large deposit not only helps a bank feel more comfortable about lending you money, but it can be the first step to building up equity in a property.
-Your equity is the percentage of a property that you own outright, and doesn’t have a mortgage owing on it.
+Your equity is how much of a property that you own outright, and doesn’t have a mortgage owing on it.
 You can grow your equity by making principal and interest repayments and extra repayments, as well as through capital growth if property prices rise in your area.

 Higher rates and tighter eligibility criteria